cmd-ntrf/jupyter-lmod/README.md

 ### Pinning launcher items

-If server proxies have do not have a corresponding modules, or you wish to have their launcher items displayed regardless of the loaded modules, you can define a list of items that will be pinned in the Jupyter notebook configuration file, like this:
+If server proxies do not have a corresponding modules, or you wish to have their launcher items displayed regardless of the loaded modules, you can define a list of items that will be pinned in the Jupyter notebook configuration file, like this:
 ```